brady691213/ApiGen/src/CodeGeneration/README.md

 - TASKT: Check all optional params - remove where uncertain.\
 - TASKT: Proofread MD and XML documentation.

+- TASKT: Store real file paths in project and solution models and use models as types for Result.
 - TASKT: Compiler suggestion at `CodeExpression[] parameters = ParameterBuilder.ModelsToExpressions(paramModels);`
 - TASKT: Use facade models more.
 - TASKT: Logging to other sinks like Windows Event Log and file.